 I always recommend food over supplements whenever possible.
 However, only a handful of foods naturally contain substantial amounts of vitamin D. These include egg yolks, mushrooms, salmon, sardines, and tuna.
 Therefore, infants who are completely or partially breastfed should receive a daily supplement until two years of age, as breast milk is a poor source of vitamin D. On the contrary, those being given infant formula or drinking cow’s milk (after 12 months of age) need no supplementation as vitamin D is already added.

-Here are some quick & easy, healthy, and delicious finger-friendly recipes to help get these key nutrients into growing bellies!
+Here are some quick & easy, healthy, and delicious finger-friendly recipes and good snacks for toddlers to help get these key nutrients into growing bellies!

 Next month, I’ll share a couple more key nutrients to focus on as well as some helpful tips on how to easily incorporate them to family meals.